SignTools/SignTools/INSTALL-ADVANCED.md

 - **Use your own Mac machine**.
 This method is only recommended if you already have a server Mac, you are somewhat experienced in server management, and you would like to host your truly own builder.
 Go to [ios-signer-builder](https://github.com/SignTools/ios-signer-builder) for instructions.

-Once you have made your builder, proceed below.
+Only one builder is necessary, but you can have more if needed.
+Once done, proceed below.

 ## 2. Web service configuration